Envian/xiv-criterion-na-strats/guides/_ew/amr/shishio/noble-pursuit.md

 # Strategy

 In all patterns, there are four safe spots near the middle of each quadrant of the arena.
 Which spot is safe depends on the 2nd and diagonal dashes.
+If you're using the reccomended markers, each of the letters are on the possible safe spots.

 The safe spot is always on the opposite side from the 2nd dash.
 The safe spot is the marker which isn't in line with the diagonal dash.
+This can also be sight read using the 3rd and 4th dashes.

 <div class="column-grid collapse-sm" markdown="1">
 > **Diagonal 3rd Pattern**